michelf/php-markdown/Readme.md

 Version History
 ---------------

+Unreleased

+*	Added a `url_filter_func` configuration variable which takes a function that can rewrite any link or image URL to something different.

 PHP Markdown Lib 1.4.1 (4 May 2014)

 *	The HTML block parser will now treat `<figure>` as a block-level element